- Our Stowe Hotel

 Tip: If you go, expect it to be five-to-ten degrees cooler up top than on the ground.
 It was super windy the day we were there, but the gondola guy we spoke with said that was unusual.
 Even if it’s chilly and windy the sun is still strong.

 When we arrived back at the bottom we hopped on the free Over Easy gondola that goes across to the Spruce Peak resort village, mostly out of curiosity.
 Even for a ski village in summer it was pretty sleepy.

-There is a big, pleasant green in the middle of Spruce Village with picnic tables, giant Jenga blocks and cornhole.
+There is a big, pleasant green in the middle of Spruce Peak Village with picnic tables, giant Jenga blocks and Cornhole.
 There’s live music there when the summer really kicks in and probably other activities and events as well.

-The WhistlePig BBQ restaurant was open next to the green and the food looked good.
+The WhistlePig Pavilion was open next to the green and the food looked good.
 So, we stopped and had a glass of local hard cider and roasted corn.

 Rain Day Activity: The Swimming Hole:

 If you need an indoor pool buy a day pass at this community center; they range in price from $5 to $30 depending on how old your kids are.
 They don’t have lockers and it’s BYO for towels.
 But there are lanes you can book in advance, family swim hours, a kiddie pool and a water slide.

 Stowe Restaurants we liked